 Engagement Rings in Georgian and Victorian Times

 With the discovery of diamonds in Brazil in the 18th century, diamond jewellery became more readily available, and was no longer soley for those at the very top of society; more and more people could afford to wear diamonds, and diamond cluster rings were the height of fashion.
-A common design is seen below, a cluster of small rose-cut diamonds arranged around a larger centre diamond.
+A common design is a cluster of small rose-cut diamonds arranged around a larger centre diamond.

 It is worth noting that the metal is every bit as important as the stone; historically it was a widely accepted belief that gold was the metal of the sun, while silver was the metal of the moon and platinum was the metal of heaven.
-Prior to about 1900, you will find that most rings are made of gold, while after that rings were predominantly platinum.
+Prior to about 1900, you will find that most rings are made of gold, while after that rings were predominantly made of platinum.
 In the modern era, both are used.

 This is a classic carved mount vintage engagement ring from the late 19th century, with ornate decoration, swirls and beautiful Old Cut diamonds.